kiboschool/programming1-fetching-web-data/README.md

 - RAM Size: 8 GB

 ### Procedure
-web scraping procedure can change from site to site.
-We will use a general procedure at this project to pull laptop product list from `flipkart` and `Amazon` webpages after applying our filter.
+Web scraping procedure can change from site to site.
+We will use a general procedure to pull laptop product list from **flipkart** and **Amazon** webpages after applying the mentioned filter.

 General Procedure:
 - Webpage Inspection